anoopctkm/machine-learning/projects/capstone/report.md

 - **Imputing missing values**
     - There were a number of missing values in the IMDB dataset.
 Missing values were present for cateogrical (one-hot encoded) and continuous variables.
 Missing values were imputed as the mode for categorical variables and as the mean for continuous variables.
 One exception to this was "gross", which recorded the movie's gross profit.
 Missing data here was more likley to indicate that no gross profit had been recorded or made.
 Thus, missing values were set to zero on this variale.
 - **Transform continuous variables**
     - Continuous variables relating to the movies (e.g., "gross", "actor_1_facebook_likes") were transformed in two ways.
 First, variables that did not have a normal/gaussian distribution were operated on to make their distribution more normal.
-In all cases, the best option was to calculate the log value of the variable.
+In most cases, the best option was to calculate the log value of the variable.
+In some, the square root of the variable was taken.
 Finally, each continuous variable was normalized to have a value between 0 and 1.
 This was because these variables were going to be used for computing similarity among movies.
-If there were on very different scales, then this may bias the simialrity algorithm.
+If they were on very different scales, then this may bias the simialrity algorithm.
 - **Retain data for movies only appearing in both data sets**
     - User ratings were given to many more movies that those included in the IMDB data set.
 For this project, however, only movies that existed in both data sets were of interest.
 Therefore, user ratings given to movies that did not exist in the IMDB data set were removed, leaving 13,426,294 ratings.
 Doing this cleaning involved finding a common identifier for movies across the datasets.
 This common identifier was the identifier assigned to each movie by IMDB.
 This information was stored in a hashtable in the MovieLens data set, which could be bound to user ratings.
 The same ID could be extracted from the movie URL from the IMDB data set in the "movie_imdb_link" column.
 For example, the URL for James Cameron's Avatar was "http://www.imdb.com/title/tt0499549/?ref_=fn_tt_tt_1".
 The movie ID is "0499549", which is prefixed by "tt".
 The regular expression (regex) '(tt[0-9]+)' was used to extract this value from each URL, and then the "tt" was removed.
 This process resulted in both datasets containing a common movie ID, which was used to drop user ratings for movies that did not exist in the IMDB data set.
 - **Retaining data only for users with many ratings**